MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/initializing-the-microsoft-exchange-data-source-driver.md

-## Customizing the Schema.ini File for Outlook and Exchange Data
+## Customizing the Schema.ini file for Outlook and Exchange data

 The Schema.ini file is used by the Outlook and Exchange ISAM in much the same way that it is used by the Text ISAM.
 Schema.ini contains the specifics of a data source: how the data is formatted, and the names of columns that should be accessed.